PPKFS/yaifl/lit/worldmodel/objects/objects.md

 fromAny :: b -> Maybe a
 ```

 but then I realised these were just `preview` and `review` respectively.
+There is an equivalent for `AbstractObject` as well, though whether it's useful isn't yet decided.

 ```haskell id=obj-prisms
 _Room :: Prism' (AnyObject wm) (Room wm)